burlinson/AI/_posts/2026-03-15-Retrieval-Pipelines.md

 Companies that are looking to become AI-First will need retrieval pipelines that have been engineered to be scalable, reliable, robust, and exceptionally well designed and coded to meet business needs.

-Perhaps the most critical piece of this jigsaw is finding and retaining the top tier data engineers who are capable of building exceptional multimodal retrieval pipelines to power an AI-First platfrom that beats the competiton.
+Perhaps the most critical piece of this jigsaw is finding and retaining the top tier data engineers who are capable of building exceptional multimodal retrieval pipelines to power an AI-First platform that beats the competition.